datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 LP <- OP(my.lp.objective,my.lp.constraints,max = TRUE,
 	types = rep_len("I",length(my.lp.constraints)))
 ```
+Now that our optimization problem has been built, we are ready to solve it!
+In this case, we are using linear programming LP model and the solver for the problem is lpsolve.

 ```
 sol <- ROI_solve(LP, solver = "lpsolve")
 ```
+At this point, everything has been completed and we only have one final step.
+All we need to do at this point is to display the solution to the problem which can be done with the following line.
 ```
 solution(sol, type = "msg")
 ```